jklntnx/nb.notes/pass_password_manager.md

 $ pass git remote add origin https://github.com/jasonlindemuth/pass.dev.git
 ```

-# tell pass to push the local repo to the remote
+## tell pass to push the local repo to the remote
 ```
 $ pass git push -u --all
-paste the PAT string obtained above into the user name, and hit enter twice this should push the pass git repo into github
 ```
+paste the PAT string obtained above into the user name, and hit enter twice.
+this should push the pass git repo into github.

-# confirm the new test.gpg password (along with the .gitattributes and .gpg.id)
-# files are in the github repo
+## confirm the new test password file is in the github repo
-look at github.com
+look at github.com repo you created for the new password file as well as a
+.gitattributes and .gpg.id file

-# confirm we can make new passwords and push the changes to github
+## confirm we can make new passwords and push the changes to github
 ```
 $ pass add test2
 enter passwords
 $ pass git push
 ```
-### confirm the new test2.gpg file is in the github repo
+on github.com, confirm the new test2.gpg file is in the github repo

 # basics of pass
 pass uses the file system for the db namespace, so you can organize your